 There are several different type of opportunities available with Healing Arts.
 From the Healing Arts Gallery Wall to Music at Midday, the Healing Arts program aims to support local artists and musicians to bring smiles to our patients, families, staff, and more.

 Artists who are interested in showcasing their talents for the AU Medical Center can exhibit their artwork on the Healing Arts Gallery Wall on the second floor.
 Volunteer artists hang their work on a monthly rotating basis and gives those in the AU Medical Center a chance to see renowned work from the CSRA Community.
-If you or someone you know is interested in participating in the Healing Arts Program and showcasing their work, please fill out our interest form.
+If you or someone you know is interested in participating in the Healing Arts Program and showcasing their work, please email our office at email@example.com.

 We are excited to announce relaunch of our Art Play Studio program.
 Art Play Studio is an educational art program that is dedicated to children and adults who are facing hospital stays and medical procedures at the Augusta University Medical Centers, clinics, and centers.
 Visual art classes are led by creative volunteers and encourages children, adults, and caregivers to join weekly art sessions at the bedside, in waiting areas, play rooms, or hospital art rooms.
 If you are someone who loves spending time with children and hosting fun art sessions, this is the program for you!

 Help us spread the power and healing benefits of art and music throughout the AU Health System!